Interstate 87 (New York): Major Deegan Expressway

-I-87 and the Major Deegan Expressway begins in the Bronx at the northern approach to the Robert F. Kennedy Bridge, where it connects to the Bruckner Expressway (I-278) at a directional T interchange.
+I-87 and the Major Deegan Expressway begin in the Bronx at the northern approach to the Robert F. Kennedy Bridge, where it connects to the Bruckner Expressway (I-278) at a directional T interchange.
 The route heads west from the interchange, paralleling loosely with the Harlem River through Mott Haven.
 After 1 mi, the highway makes a turn to the north, mirroring a change in the nearby river's course.
 It passes by Yankee Stadium on its way to Highbridge, where the Deegan connects to the Cross Bronx Expressway (I-95 and US Route 1 [US 1]) at the eastern approach to the Alexander Hamilton Bridge.
 The Deegan remains in close proximity to the Harlem River until the waterway turns westward at Kingsbridge to form the northern edge of Manhattan.
 The Major Deegan Expressway is named after Major William Francis Deegan.